 Katharina has been the lead Landscape Architect on a number of high-profile public realm projects, including the Water Gardens in Hemel Hempstead, Scotney Castle in Kent, Claremont Park in Barnet, Dagenham Green, Sutton Estate in Chelsea and Kidbrooke Village in Greenwich.
 She has extensive experience in the design and delivery of parks, historic landscape and play and has a passion for planting design.
 Katharina also has a keen interest and expertise in community led landscape architecture, working with local residents, local stakeholders and the wider community.

 Working in collaboration with the London Wildlife Trust, Katharina completed North Cator Park in Greenwich in 2019.
 This section of the public park covers 3.5ha of Metropolitan Open Space featuring specialist biodiverse native planting and a landmark sculptural play area of over 3,000sqm.
 Cator Park received the Landscape Institute’s David Attenborough Award for enhancing Biodiversity and the prestigious President’s Award in 2020 as well as numerous other awards.

 Katharina was the Project Landscape Architect for The Water Gardens, which she took from planning through to completion on site, successfully delivering the Heritage Lottery Funded restoration of this Grade II registered large public park.
-Katharina also researched and designed the planting restoration for The Water Gardens which won the Landscape Institute Award for Excellence through Planting and Horticulture in 2019 and the Heritage and Conservation Award in 2017.
+Katharina also researched and designed the planting restoration for The Water Gardens which won the Landscape Institute Award for Excellence in Planting and Horticulture in 2019 and the Heritage and Culture Award in 2017.